Digital security concept with multiple padlock icons and abstract blue and yellow grid background.

 • Clearer visibility of cyber and resilience gaps

-• Sharper prioritisation of security investment
+• Sharper resilience investment planning

 • Sound evidence for board, insurer, and audit conversations